 Primary objective: The primary objective is to compare the efficacy of alternative treatment strategies versus control on the risk of progression to severe respiratory disease

-Countries: Burkina Faso, Cameroon, the Democratic Republic of Congo, Equatorial Guinea, Ethiopia, Ghana, Guinea, Ivory Coast, Kenya, Mali, Mozambique, Niger, Sudan, and Uganda
+Countries: Burkina Faso, Cameroon, Côte d’Ivoire, the Democratic Republic of Congo, Ethiopia, Ghana, Guinea, Kenya, Mali, Mozambique, Sudan, Tanzania, and Uganda

 Study participants: Adults over 18 years with mild or moderate COVID-19